 Still photo shooting is not supported in movie recording mode.
-To shoot still photos, stop recording and change the [Shooting mode] setting to still photos first.
+To shoot still photos, turn the Mode dial to switch to another shooting mode.

 Information Display (Movie Recording)

 For details on the icons on the movie recording screen, see Information Display.